 The TEL Toolkit contains items specifically focused on learning.
-The diagram above shows the virtual learning environment (VLE) at the heart of the Toolkit and the tools that are primarily used for TEL.
-The VLE and the TEL tools is represents the scope of the TEL Toolkit.
+The diagram to the left shows the virtual learning environment (VLE) at the heart of the Toolkit and the tools that are primarily used for TEL.
+The VLE and the TEL tools represent the scope of the TEL Toolkit.
 Beyond this is other software that is not primarily aimed at teaching and learning and which is outside the remit of the Toolkit.

 The Learning Technologists can provide advice on all the tools covered in the Toolkit.
 Each tool has one of three levels of support: